DDCTsolstice/bootcamp_mingjia_jin/project/docs/README.md

 - `/notebooks/` → exploratory analysis and experiments
 - `/docs/` → stakeholder memo, reports, project documentation
 - Cadence: updated weekly as project progresses

+# Bootcamp Project – Stage 02

+This project sets up a reproducible Python environment with secrets management, Jupyter notebooks, and modular code structure.
+The purpose is to provide a clean scaffold for financial engineering workflows.